tkellen/json-api/format/index.md

 ```

 A server **MUST** respond to a `GET` request to the specified URL with a
-response that includes the resource as the primary data.
+response that includes the record as the primary data.

-#### Resource Relationships <a href="#document-structure-resource-relationships" id="document-structure-resource-relationships" class="headerlink"></a>
+#### Record Relationships <a href="#document-structure-record-relationships" id="document-structure-record-relationships" class="headerlink"></a>

-A resource object **MAY** contain references to other resource objects
+A record **MAY** contain references to other records ("relationships").
-("relationships").
 Relationships may be to-one or to-many.
-Relationships
+Relationships can be specified by
-can be specified by including a member in a resource's links object.
+including a member in a record's links object.

 The name of the relationship declared in the key **SHALL NOT** be `"self"`.

 The value of a relationship **MUST** be one of the following:

-* A string, which represents a URL for the related resource(s) (a "related
+* A string, which represents a URL for the related record(s) (a "related
-  resource URL").
-When fetched, it returns the related resource object(s) as the
+  record URL").
+When fetched, it returns the related record object(s) as the
   response's primary data.
-For example, an `article`'s `comments` could specify a
+For example, an `article`'s `comments` could specify
-  URL that returns a list of comment resource objects when retrieved through a
+  a URL that returns a list of comment records when retrieved through a `GET`
-  `GET` request.
-A related resource URL **SHOULD** remain constant even when the
+  request.
+A related record URL **SHOULD** remain constant even when the
   relationship it represents mutates.

 * An object (a "link object").